 A GPU is like a team of people counting books.
 Just like counting books is something that can be done by many people without specific library expertise, a GPU makes it much easier to take a job, split it among many different units, and do math things like building machine learning models.

-For more details and analogy, see this post in the DataRobot Community.
+For more details on this analogy, see Robot-to-Robot.